 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 Within the TT range, the TT S is a brilliant happy medium, giving extra exhilaration over the standard TT but without the considerably higher price of the TT RS.
-Against its rivals, it doesn’t have the final edge of involvement that Porsche’s 718 Cayman and the Alpine A110 can boast, but that doesn’t mean that it’s not a very enjoyable car to drive.
+On top of it all, it’s a very enjoyable car to drive.

 - Great engine